 SMM, the use and reuse of materials in the most productive and sustainable way over their entire life cycles, can help the U.S. address its material and resource needs in the built environment while remaining competitive in the global economy.
 The application of SMM in the built environment includes practices such as:

 - Beneficially using industrial non-hazardous secondary materials as replacements for virgin materials in construction (e.g. coal ash, foundry sand, iron and steel slag, etc.), and

 - Sustainable management of construction & demolition (C&D) materials.

 Applying SMM principles in the built environment is beneficial both economically and environmentally.
-For example, EPA’s Recycling Economic Information (REI) report found that in 2007, recycling C&D materials produced just under $12 billion in wages and over 200,000 jobs.
+For example, EPA’s Recycling Economic Information (REI) Report found that in 2012, recycling C&D materials produced just under $10 billion in wages and over 175,000 jobs.
 In addition to economic benefits, advancing SMM in the built environment has the potential to conserve resources, reduce waste, enhance resiliency to natural and man-made disasters, and minimize the environmental impacts of the materials we use.
-For information on the 2015 end-of-life management of C&D materials, see Construction and Demolition Debris Management in the United States, 2015.
+For information on the end-of-life management of C&D materials, see EPA ‘s webpage Construction and Demolition: Material-Specific Data.